 “[Ferrari] believe that competitive success in Formula 1 racing both promotes our brand (the prestige, identity, and appeal) and excites passion in our employees, clients and other Ferrari enthusiasts”, but they do see other benefits, besides those of brand affinity and passion, such as technological innovation.

 The Formula 1 team is key to Ferrari’s R&D, with many technologies developed in the sport filtering through to their road vehicles, as well as Formula 1 processes being adopted to speed up the development cycle of new road vehicles.
-Indeed, some of Ferrari’s remaining spend on Formula 1 is “considered fundamental to the development of the sports and street car models and prototypes”, further suggesting Formula 1 offers cost efficiencies, if not outright savings.
+Indeed, some of Ferrari’s remaining spend on Formula 1 is “considered fundamental to the development of the sports and streetcar models and prototypes”, further suggesting Formula 1 offers cost efficiencies, if not outright savings.

 It’s fairly clear to see that motorsport and Formula 1 is central to Ferrari’s business model, but should Ferrari continue with the threat to leave the sport, what are the alternatives?

 Traditional marketing: taking away the fact Ferrari’s core marketing activity has, and likely always will be motor racing, traditional marketing doesn’t provide an effective alternative for the investment.
 Again in Ferrari’s own words, the IPO documents state: “Formula 1 Racing allows us to promote and market our brand and technology to a global audience without resorting to traditional advertising activities, therefore preserving the aura of exclusivity around our brand and limiting the marketing costs that we, as a company operating in the luxury space, would otherwise incur.”
-If Ferrari state in their IPO documents that Formula 1 is much more cost effective than traditional marketing, then why would leaving the sport be more beneficial to the P&L?
+If Ferrari state in their IPO documents that Formula 1 is much more cost-effective than traditional marketing, then why would leaving the sport be more beneficial to the P&L?

 Entering another Championship / Series: Ferrari also has a long history at Le Mans, so that may be considered as an alternative.
 But competing in another series like Le Mans won’t deliver the ROI for them either.
-Porsche and Audi both left WEC and Le Mans because they’re spending Formula 1 levels of money, but for only a fraction of the media or consumer attention, and without any real income (as there’s no prize money) to offset their spend.
+Porsche and Audi both left WEC and Le Mans because they’re spending Formula 1 level of money, but for only a fraction of the media or consumer attention, and without any real income (as there’s no prize money) to offset their spend.

 Establishing their own Championship: Establishing their own championship isn’t feasible for many reasons.
 Max Mosley made efforts previously to ensure that was pretty much impossible, particular with respect to FIA sanctioning.
-But back to the central theme of cost and Ferrari’s P&L, if Ferrari think the cost of competing in Formula 1 is too much, what do they think the capital expenditure of establishing a rival series will be?!
+But back to the central theme of cost and Ferrari’s P&L, if Ferrari thinks the cost of competing in Formula 1 is too much, what do they think the capital expenditure of establishing a rival series will be?!

 Ferrari also isn’t liked by much of the Formula 1 media at the moment, as the media feel ignored, badly treated or bullied.